joacri/cse15l-lab-reports/lab5.md

 ```
 > Output:
 ![Image](L5-P3.1.png)
-> Explanation: This command is used to find and highlight places in the text where the input string is found, however, the part of the string before the ? and in the parenthesis is optional.
-This means that it will highlight all instances of days and Sundays.
-This can be useful if you are trying to find which days there are things to do, but you have a preference for Sundays.
+> Explanation: This command is used to search only in the current directory and its next subdirectory, because nuber used is 2.
+In this example we are searching for files within that range that end with "ch1.txt".This can be useful for when you are trying to find a specific chapter in the current directory, but you know that other directories might also have that same chapter number.
 >
 > Source: [https://linuxhandbook.com/find-command-examples/](https://linuxhandbook.com/find-command-examples/)